Coastal Cool, Mountain Chic or Southern Traditional? A Buyer’s Guide to Natural Fiber Rugs

 Natural fiber rugs have soared in popularity in recent years, and for good reason—

 they are an environmentally friendly, affordable choice that lends unmatched casual ease to a room.
 Many designers love them, and they’ve transcended their coastal design roots to be featured in homes of varying decor types and locations, including here in Central Virginia.
+For more rugs that would complement one’s home, feel free to check out options such as the tapis enfants.

 “The benefit of these rugs is that they are a greener option—you aren’t leaving such a footprint when you eventually get rid of them,” says Kathy Potts of Decorating Den Interiors.
 This feeling is echoed by Moyanne Harding, an interior designer in Lynchburg, who says organic products like natural fiber rugs are ultimately safer because they